yetanotherco/yet-another-bridge/docs/about_yab/FAQ.md

 minutes.

 ## How much does it cost to bridge?
-The cost of this bridge is similar to an ERC20 transfer plus the cost of proving the state of the L1 and L2.
-So, the bridge cost is approximately $15.
+The base cost of YAB is similar to an ERC20 transfer plus the cost of proving the state of the L1 and L2.
+Therefore, the bridge's final cost would be approximately $15.

 ## What chains are currently supported?
 Currently, Starknet is the only supported chain.